Allan Simonsen: International career

-He debuted for the Danish national team under manager Rudi Strittich in the July 1972 friendly match against Iceland.
+Simonsen debuted for the Danish national team under manager Rudi Strittich in the July 1972 friendly match against Iceland.
 He scored two goals as Denmark won 5–2, and Simonsen was included in the Danish squad for the 1972 Summer Olympics.
 At the Olympics, he scored three goals in the first three matches to help Denmark advance beyond the first group stage.
 In the second group stage, Simonsen ran out of steam and he was substituted at half time in two of the last three games as Denmark were eliminated.

 He played a crucial part for the Danish national team under manager Sepp Piontek, in Denmark's qualifying campaign for the 1984 European Championship.
 Denmark trailed England in their qualifying group by a single point with a game in hand before the two teams met at England's home ground Wembley Stadium in September 1983.
 Simonsen scored one of the most important Danish goals ever in this game, as he converted a penalty kick against English goalkeeper Peter Shilton.
 The 1–0 win eventually secured the Danish national team qualification for their first international tournament since the 1972 Olympic Games, and the first European Championship participation since the 1964 tournament.
 It effectively ended England's hopes of qualification for the tournament, as was confirmed by Denmark's later victory against Greece.
 Simonsen subsequently finished third in the vote for the 1983 European Footballer of the Year award.